Zambezi: Economy

 The population of the Zambezi River Valley is estimated to be about 32 million.
 About 80% of the population of the valley is dependent on agriculture, and the upper river's floodplains provide good agricultural land.

 Communities by the river fish it extensively, and many people travel from far afield to fish.
 Some Zambian towns on roads leading to the river levy unofficial "fish taxes" on people taking Zambezi fish to other parts of the country.
 Game fishing, as well as fishing for food, is a significant activity on some parts of the river.
 Between Mongu and Livingstone, several safari lodges cater to tourists who want to fish for exotic species, and many also catch fish to sell to aquaria.

 The river valley is rich in mineral deposits and fossil fuels, and coal mining is important in places.
 The dams along its length also provide employment for many people near them, in maintaining the hydroelectric power stations and the dams themselves.
 Several parts of the river are also very popular tourist destinations.
 Victoria Falls receives over 100,000 visitors annually, with 141,929 visitors reported in 2015.
 Mana Pools and Lake Kariba also draw substantial tourist numbers.

 Transport

 The river is frequently interrupted by rapids, so has never been an important long-distance transport route.
 David Livingstone's Zambezi expedition attempted to open up the river to navigation by paddle steamer, but was defeated by the Cahora Bassa rapids.
-Along some stretches, it is often more convenient to travel by canoe along the river rather than on the unimproved roads, which are often in very poor condition because they are regularly submerged in flood waters, and many small villages along the banks of the river are only accessible by boat.

 In the 1930s and 40s, a paddle-barge service operated on the stretch between the Katombora Rapids, about 50 km upstream from Livingstone, and the rapids just upstream from Katima Mulilo.
 Depending on the water level, boats could be paddled through—Lozi paddlers, a dozen or more in a boat, could deal with most of them—or they could be pulled along the shore or carried around the rapids, and teams of oxen pulled barges 5 km over land around the Ngonye Falls.

 Road, rail, and other crossings of the river, once few and far between, are proliferating.
 They are, in order from the river's source: